NEO97online/MOOBS/README.md

-# Michael's Overly Opinionated Bootstrapping Script
+# Michael's Overly Opinionated Bootstrapping Script (MOOBS)

 This script installs all the packages and fonts I like.
 It works well on a clean install of Fedora 29, otherwise your mileage may vary.